Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

  sudo apt-get install docker-ce docker-ce-cli containerd.io
  ```
-Note that this installation doesn't need a Docker Hub account (Docker for Desktop requires one) but if you plan on using Docker Hub Registries and make your own docker images, you may want to create one.
+Note that this installation doesn't need a Docker Hub account (Docker for Desktop requires one) but if you plan on using Docker Hub registries and making your own docker images, you may want to create one.

 We will pull an ubuntu docker image:
 ```